smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Scrollable Message/index.md

 ```

-To listen for `OnButtonPress` Events for `SoftButton`s, we need to add a listener that listens for their Id's:
+To listen for `OnButtonPress` events for `SoftButton`s, we need to add a listener that listens for their Id's:

 ```java
 sdlManager.addOnRPCNotificationListener(FunctionID.ON_BUTTON_PRESS, new OnRPCNotificationListener() {